lordnik22/org-shoplist/README.md

 `org-shoplist-ing-end-char`.
 Simple examples for ingredients:
 `(200g nuts), (1 nut), (1 big nut)`

-EXPERIMENTAL: If you would like to have the ingredient name before amount (and unit) set `org-shoplist-ing-invert` to a non-nil value.

 Structure:
 1. `org-shoplist-ing-start-char` (default: '(')
 2. Number (amount)